dgopstein/clust.bin.pair/README.md

 ## Installation and Use

-You can install the latest development version from github:
+You can install the latest development version from GitHub:

     install.packages("devtools")
 	devtools::install_github("dgopstein/clust.bin.pair")